davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 #### Example Output

 It should be noted that your mileage may vary.
-I'm running this on a MacOS X system with a an Intel 2.8 GHz Core i7 processor (quad core, hyperthreading enabled) and 16 GB of RAM.
+I'm running this on a MacOS X system with a an Intel 2.8 GHz Core i7 processor (quad core, hyper-threading enabled) and 16 GB of RAM.

 ```
 # ./mmm